thallisphp/angular-common/README.md

 bower install angular-common
 ```

+## Suggestions
+For new suggestions please create an issue so I can keep track of all suggestions.

-## TODO
+## Repo TODO
-- Upload modularized and improved versions.
 - Ensure compatibility with bower.
 - Write tests for all directives, services, and filters.
-- Add a list of dependencies
+- Add a list of dependencies.
+- Create a build script to minify files.
+(Should this rely on a grunt task?)

-## Directives to add
+## Directives TODO
 - Slugify
 - Autoresize
 - Preprocess image upload